DanLevy.net

 PerformanceSub-100ms0.0001ms - 100msSub-100ms3-5ms vector, 50ms FTS10ms-1s (complex SQL)

-*Note: Chroma requires a server runtime and doesn’t support direct S3 object storage (issue #1736)
+*September 2025 snapshot: Chroma requires a server runtime and does not support direct S3 object storage in the way the object-file tools do (issue #1736).

 Implementation examples